aces/Loris-MRI/docs/01-Introduction.md

 # 1.0 - Introduction

 ### 1.1 What is LORIS-MRI?
 LORIS-MRI is the backbone of the imaging component that makes up LORIS.
+ It is maintained in a separate repository so that it can be installed on the file server and separated from the web server.
 These documents assume you have some knowledge regarding LORIS and a functioning installation.
 For information regarding LORIS itself, please consult the [LORIS wiki][1].

-LORIS-MRI is responsible for the processing, visualizing, and archiving of uploaded MRI scans.
+LORIS-MRI is responsible for the insertion, visualization and archival of uploaded imaging datasets.
  It expects an uploaded, compressed file containing several [DICOM][2] files, processes this into [MINC][3] and [NII][4] files, and then archives these files onto the server.
 Knowledge of these file formats can be helpful, but are not necessary for using or